No Good (Start the Dance): Critical reception

 John Bush from AllMusic complimented "No Good (Start the Dance)" as "excellent".
 British Lennox Herald described it as "rough and ready".
 In his weekly UK chart commentary, James Masterton noted that it "uses a previously successful formula of combining their mix of hardcore rave beats with an annoyingly commercial sampled hook."
 He added, "The sample in question will annoy me for months".
 Maria Jimenez from Music & Media declared it an "beatbreaker".
 Andy Beevers from Music Week gave it four out of five, calling it "another rough and rugged hardcore track.
 They still have plenty of grassroot support and will continue to outsell other hardcore acts by a big margin."
 Tommy Udo from NME said, "This is '90s bubblegum pop that will be remembered fondly for decades to come. [...]
 This is basically The Chipmunks pitched up to the max, having the same effect as sitting on a washing machine during the spin cycle.
 Popperstatic."
 The magazine's Dele Fadele felt the song "show how much a finger on the collective pulse this rave/pop star maintains."

 In 2012, NME named it one of The Prodigy’s "finest singles", with its "scuzzy euphoria and thumping bass."
 Brad Beatnik from the Record Mirror Dance Update wrote, "The first Prodigy release for more than a year sees them working up a typically frenetic hard groove with a neat wobbly bassline and standard no good for me vocals."
 He concluded, "Massive chart action expected".
 Another editor, James Hamilton, described it as a "typical frantic hardcore 145 2-0bpm [track]".
 Paul Evans from Rolling Stone said that "with ecstatic vocal snippets, [the song] is as heady an anthem as any in a genre that exults in billboard statements".
 Gareth Grundy from Select stated that Liam Howlett's "jungle and hardcore roots are still present, but he injects some space and gracious melody between the coruscating rhythm."
 Mark Frith from Smash Hits praised songs like this as "catchy, twiddly and rather good dance tunes".
-Richard Proplesch from St. Petersburg Times viewed it as "an energetic remake" of the Kelly Charles' song, that "suffers from an overabundance of nonsensical electronic percussion fills and counter rhythms instead of letting the groove grow naturally."
+Richard Proplesch from St. Petersburg Times named it "an energetic remake" of the Kelly Charles' song, that "suffers from an overabundance of nonsensical electronic percussion fills and counter rhythms instead of letting the groove grow naturally."